 7This is a non-trivial issue given that the curvature is determined by both the individual composition of generating units for each marketplace as well as their (marginal) cost structure which, in turn, depends stochastically on other factors such as underlying fuel prices, weather conditions, (un-)planned outages, and daily patterns of consumption.
-Additional factors to be considered may include market participants exercising market power by submitting strategic bids exceeding marginal costs, but also regulatory regimes awarding, e.g., preferential feed-in tariffs to renewable energy producers.
+Additional factors to be considered may include market participants exercising market power by submitting strategic bids, but also regulatory regimes awarding, e.g., preferential feed-in tariffs to renewable energy producers.

-(2009).
+regarding the integration of forecasts into a pricing model is proposed by Cartea et al. (2009).
 In their study, a regime-switching setting is invoked where the ratio of expected demand to expected available capacity is used to determine an exogenous switching component that governs the changes between "spiky" and "normal" spot price regimes.
 In this way, the modeling of spikes present in spot prices can be improved, although the model only resorts to very few forecast points per week and available forecasts are not explicitly part of the price formation mechanism.
-Burger et al. (2004) also present a model that requires as input normalized electricity demand, i.e. demand scaled by available system capacity.
-For the latter, the usage of forecasts of future levels of system capacity is suggested, but not focused on in more detail.
+Burger et al. (2004) also present a model that requires as input normalized electricity demand, i.e. demand scaled by available capacity.
+For the latter, the usage of forecasts of future capacity levels is suggested, but not focused on in more detail.

 Finally, the application of the enlargement-of-filtration approach to electricity markets was initially proposed by Benth and Meyer-Brandis (2009).
-Focusing on risk premia rather than on forward pricing, Benth et al. (2012) use this concept in order to analyse the impact of forward-looking information on the behavior of forward risk premia in the German electricity market.
+Focusing on risk premia rather than on forward pricing, Benth et al. (2012) use this concept in order to analyze the impact of forward-looking information on the behavior of risk premia in the German electricity market.
 The authors develop a statistical test for the existence of an information premium8 and show that a significant part of the oftentimes supposedly irregular behavior of risk premia can be attributed to it.9

-The remainder of this paper is structured as follows: In the next section, we develop our underlying pricing model.
-Section III introduces the concept of the enlargement-offiltration approach and discusses how it can be applied in the context of fundamental electricity price modeling.
-The empirical part of this article starts with Section IV where the data used, the estimation of the model and the general structure of the pricing study are described.
+The remainder of this paper is structured as follows: in the next section, we develop our underlying pricing model.
+Section III introduces the concept of the enlargement-of-filtration approach and discusses how it can be applied in the context of fundamental electricity price modeling.
+The empirical part of this article starts with Section IV where the data used, the estimation of the model, and the general structure of the pricing study are described.
 Section V presents the empirical results, Section VI concludes.